Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

   > To customize the Key Vault Configuration, you can modify the [Platform Key Vault Parameter File](../../utilities/dependencies/Microsoft.KeyVault/vaults/parameters/platform.parameters.json).

+3- The Platform Key Vault is then deployed using the Key Vault Module and the dependency [parameter file]((../../utilities/dependencies/Microsoft.KeyVault/vaults/parameters/platform.parameters.json).).This Key Vault uses [Azure AD RBAC](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli) for the permissions instead of [access policies](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal).
+It will automatically provide the Deployment Service Principal with the [Key Vault Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#key-vault-administrator) Role so that it can read and set secrets.

+  > You need to have permissions to read and create secrets in the provisioned Key Vault so that you can upload custom tokens.
+The [Key Vault Secrets Officer](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#key-vault-secrets-officer) role is an example that allows you to perform data plane operations on the Key Vault.

-3- Once the Key Vault is deployed, the 'Set Parameter File Tokens in Key Vault' task optionally runs to sync Local Custom Parameter File Tokens stored in the [Settings.json](../../settings.json)
+4- Once the Key Vault is deployed, the 'Set Local Tokens in Key Vault' task optionally runs to sync Local Custom Parameter File Tokens stored in the [Settings.json](../../settings.json)

-  > You can disable the sync process from Local Tokens (in Source Control) to Remote Tokens (in Key Vault) by modifying the `keyVaultSecretNamePrefix` property in the [Settings.json](../../settings.json) file and setting it to `false`.
+  > You can disable the sync process from Local Tokens (in Source Control) to Remote Tokens (in Key Vault) by modifying the `keyVaultSecretNamePrefix` property in the [Settings.json](../../settings.json) file and setting it to `false`.</br>
+  > This step/task is optional and can be used to share tokens across different repositories.

 ### Get Parameter File Tokens